Survival Mode in the Summer Months

 - A system to log and track these routine checks is also paramount, as is a way to record the condition of each unit as it’s checked.
 That way, you know how long it has been since each unit was checked and what its condition was at that time.
 Remember that the life of a good HVAC unit is only about a dozen years.

-- Creating a process to regularly communicate with tenants to, say, remind them to check their HVAC units ahead of the heat’s onslaught is also a great preventative measure.
+- Creating a process to regularly communicate with residents to, say, remind them to check their HVAC units ahead of the heat is also a great preventative measure.
 Ask them to check their air filters, vacuum them if needed, and request replacement filters if it’s time.
 Also, know how your lease agreements work in relation to who is responsible for the cost of such work.
 An air conditioner’s condenser coils and fins are also good places to clean to help extend the life of the unit.

 Evaluate Your Exterior